Throwball: Ball

-The ball is similar to a volleyball but may be slightly larger.
-While in volleyball the ball is hit or volleyed throughout play, in throwball the ball is thrown over the net, where a member of the other team tries to catch the ball and quickly throw it back across the net.
+The ball is similar to a volleyball, but may be slightly larger and heavier.
+While in volleyball the ball gets hit or volleyed throughout play, in throwball the ball is thrown over the net, where a member of the other team tries to catch the ball and quickly throw it back across the net.
+Here a person can hold ball for 3 second and have throw to opponent.

-Play
+Game Play

 Teams

 An official game is played between two teams of nine or seven players.
 A minimum of three or five substitute players are allowed for each team, which can make a maximum of three substitutions during a set.
 A team can take two time-outs of 30 seconds each during a set.
 The first team to score 25 points wins a set.
 A match is three sets.

 Service

 Service is within five seconds after the referee whistles and is done from the service zone, without crossing the end line.
 A player can jump while serving the ball.
 The service ball must not touch the net.
 Double touch is not allowed for receiving the service ball and players stay in 2-3-2 position during the serve.
+A person can jump but while serving he cannot go beyond the line while jumping and serving and while serving if it touches the end line of opponent then it is a foul.

 Rally

 During a rally, the ball must be caught at once with both hands, without any movement of the ball within the hands (dubs) and the ball should not have contact with the ground.
 The ball is thrown within three seconds after being caught, only from above the shoulder line and only with one hand.
 A player can jump when throwing the ball, which can touch the net (but not the antenna).
 The player should have contact with the ground when catching the ball.
 However, the ball is not touched by any part of the body other than the palm when catching or throwing (body touch).
 The ball can neither be shifted (passed) to the left or right nor deliberately pushed.
-Two players are not allowed to catch the ball simultaneously.
+Two players are not allowed to catch the ball simultaneously. whiling passing the ball if it touches the net and rebound it can be caught by the team and thrown again but should not touch the ground.
+But while serving it cannot be done.

 Uniforms

 In official play, teams wear shorts and jersey uniform with numbers only in the range of 1–12 printed front and back.

-Current status

-Throwball is gaining popularity in India as a competitive sport.
-The Indian authorities of throwball were instrumental in organizing the Asian level and later, the world level association for the sport, the International Throwball Association.
-Throwball is a popular sport played in gym class, colleges, and clubs throughout Asian countries such as India, Sri Lanka, Korea, Thailand, Malaysia, Japan, China, Pakistan, Nepal, Bhutan and Bangladesh.
-It has been slowly gaining popularity in other countries such as France, Australia, Brazil, Canada and the United Kingdom.
+The number can be of any digit but there should be 9 main players and 3 extra players.